ruanbekker/ruanbekker.github.io/source/_posts/2018-11-21-golang-building-a-basic-web-server-in-go.markdown

 If you have not setup your golang environment, you can do so by visiting [@AkyunaAkish's Post on Setting up a Golang Development Enviornment on MacOSX](https://medium.com/@AkyunaAkish/setting-up-a-golang-development-environment-mac-os-x-d58e5a7ea24f).

-Create the `server.go` or any filename of your choice:
+Create the `server.go` or any filename of your choice.
+Note: I created 2 ways of returning the content of http response for demonstration

 ```go
 package main